 Studying at the Faculty through ERASMUS

-Which training programs are affected?
+Which training programs are included?

 The School of Pharmacy offers a wide range of courses in pharmaceutical and biological sciences.